 “I definitely wanted to make a pop album where every song was good and catchy and people could dance to it,” decides Chris, who aims to perform his songs all over the world like a strange little impish hybrid of Jackson and Prince.
 “It was hard work to make, but I tried to have fun.
 I made sure of that.
 If I didn’t jump around the room while I was recording a song, it didn’t make the cut.
 Fun is the key.”

 Penguin Prison just released his debut self-titled record on Downtown Records (US) and Stranger Records (UK) in the Fall 2011.
 Penguin Prison will be touring in the Spring of 2012 supporting Miike Snow in North America

-- Penguin Prison joins Viceroy on 'The Life" featured on Kick Kick Snare.
+- Penguin Prison and Viceroy's 'The Life" featured on Kick Kick Snare

 - Penguin Prison's live performance at Echoplex reviewed by Thread Sence

 - Penguin Prison featured on Virgin Mobile's Mixtape Madness Week

 - Penguin Prison's New York show deemed "original" and "enthusiastic" by Virgin